4 Reasons People Have Affairs That Might Not Be So Bad

 4. When an Affair Rekindles Your Marriage

 Similarly, a woman’s affair made her feel more confident and self-assured; more engaged and alive.
 She realized that she wanted to feel that way with her husband.
-Her affair created new determination to deal with the issues that had drained energy from her marriage.
+Her affair created a new determination to deal with the issues that had drained energy from her marriage.

 People don’t set out to have a “healthy affair.”
 But the above situations show that some affairs can open the door to a psychologically healthier life.